 Try the Red Oak 201 Clarence Street.
 A bit of a walk from CeBIT but worth it.
 All their own local micro-brews on tap, restaurant attached (food is only OK) Vibe is relaxed, friendly, mostly city professionals.
-Bar staff are good friendly people too. http://www.redoak.com.au/ about 10 years ago
+Bar staff are good friendly people too. http://www.redoak.com.au/ over 10 years ago

 We stayed at the Villa Seminyak for a week two years ago and it was beautiful, a quiet haven away from the bustle of Seminyak town but right in the middle of it as soon as you step out the front gate.
 Private plunge pools, big open rooms, and good food. http://www.villaseminyak.net/ about 10 years ago

 2 answers758 views